 September 2015: My client was charged with felonious assault, a second degree felony carrying up to 8 years in prison.
 After some intense work in pre-trial negotiations and at sentencing, my client was sentenced to 12 months probation on a reduced charge.

 August 2015: My client was charged with two felonies--having weapons under disability and tampering with evidence.
-With his significant criminal history, he was told he would get six years.
+With his significant criminal history, his first attorney told him he would get six years.
 After taking over the case, I was able to get a first offer for 24 months, then an offer for 22 months.
 Finally, after pushing the matter to the brink of trial, I got an offer for 11 months, which the client accepted.

 July 2015: My client was charged with felony theft and faced a potential felony charge for credit card fraud, I successfully negotiated both a reduction to a misdemeanor count of theft, and the client's acceptance into a diversion program.
 Provided the client successfully completes the program, there will be no conviction and the record will be immediately sealed.